 Other duties and responsibilities that the proposed rule will require to be delineated include a LTC facility’s provision of 24-hour room and board and personal care and the hospice’s responsibility to provide medical direction and management, nursing, counseling, social work, and other hospice services.

 While the proposed rules largely follow current practices and mirror rules already in place for hospice providers, LTC providers should be aware of the proposed rules and comment as desired by the December 21, 2010 deadline.
-If our firm can be of assistance in this comment stage of the rule making process or provide further interpretation of the proposed new rules, please let Peter Mellette, Harrison Gibbs or Nathan Mortier know.
+If our firm can be of assistance in this comment stage of the rule making process or provide further interpretation of the proposed new rules, please let Peter Mellette or Harrison Gibbs know.